Opinion: Now is the time to unleash Northern Ireland’s full potential | Michael Lynch

 25 years on from the Good Friday Agreement, now is the time to unleash Northern Ireland’s full potential

-The events around the 25th anniversary of the Agreement show us how far we’ve come – and how far we need to go
+The events around the 25th anniversary of the agreement show how far we’ve come – and how far we need to go

 I was two when the Good Friday Agreement was signed.
 Despite not remembering the time itself, I’ve found all the events marking the occasion over the past few weeks immensely nostalgic.

-As someone who cares about the place I’m from – and wants to make it better – it is so very apparent to me the massive footprint this Agreement has left on our society.
+As someone who cares about the place I’m from – and wants to make it better – it is so very apparent to me the massive footprint this agreement has left on our society.

 The commemorative events for the 25th anniversary are a testament to how instrumental it has been in promoting peace, stability, and reconciliation in Northern Ireland, and acts as an internationally renowned model of transition into a post-conflict society.

-To this day, you can see how other countries have taken inspiration from our Agreement to begin to resolve conflict in their communities.
+To this day, you can see how other countries have taken inspiration from our agreement to begin to resolve conflict in their communities.

 The anniversary “celebrations” are essential in marking such a distinguished occasion.
 But, when the history books are written, we should remember that parts of the Good Friday Agreement have not been implemented in full or at all.
 Establishing a civic forum and committing to integrated education are just two examples.

-With that said, the spirit of which the Agreement was reached was never intended to be static, but to evolve as society transitions into a more peaceful and prosperous one.
+With that said, the spirit of which the agreement was reached was never intended to be static, but to evolve as society transitions into a more peaceful and prosperous one.
 It was always going to be an incremental process.

-The “25 Years” headlines provide a unique opportunity to pay homage to those who got us here, reaffirm those principles that need work, and lay out the foundations for our future.
+The anniversary headlines provide a unique opportunity to pay homage to those who got us here, reaffirm those principles that need work, and lay out the foundations for our future.

 The terms of the Good Friday Agreement commit to avoiding a hard border between Northern Ireland and the Republic of Ireland, which is rightfully seen as crucial for maintaining peace and stability.